 Program Components

-1. Complete two college-level courses (six credit hours) with a grade of C or better in each course, and
+1. Complete two college-level courses (six credit hours) with a grade of C or better in each course

-2. Participate in ALL Access Program academic support activities.
+2. Participate in ALL Access Program Components listed below (inclusive of the Student Success Conference)

 Required Program Components